infor-design/enterprise/src/components/bubble/readme.md

 ## Axis Formatting

 - You can customize and round values on the y axis by setting the `formatterString` option.
 This uses the d3-format syntax which is documented on the [d3-format api page.](https://github.com/d3/d3-format#api-reference).
-As an example you can use this pattern to round the tooltip values to currency with 2 decimals.
+As an example you can use this pattern to round the tooltip values to currency and to two decimals.

 ```javascript
 formatterString: '$,.2f'